philgd/CVI-MRI/README.md

 ## Instructions for use

-1. Arrange data
+1. Get code and data
+  1. Clone git repository into working directory
+  1. Download TrainingData.tar.gz and Transforms.tar.gz from https://doi.org/10.4225/03/57B6AB25DDBDC
+  2. Extract both archives into working directory

+2. Prepare data:
+  1. Execute ./AddTraining.sh subject-id
+  2. Repeat for each subject-id (1-10 in provided data)

+3. Calculate priors:
+  1. Execute ./ComputePriors.sh

+4. Add new datasets (optional)
   1. Prefix data and transforms with subject-id
   2. Place input data in TrainingData folder (SWI, QSM, Vein, Mask)
   3. Place linear (and/or non-linear) transforms into Transform folder

-2. Prepare data:
-  1. Execute ./AddTraining.sh subject-id

-3. Calculate priors:
-  1. Add subject ID to line 31 in ComputePriors.sh
+  4. Add subject ID to line 31 in ComputePriors.sh
-  2. Add transform as linear or non-linear to line 32 in ComputePriors.sh
+  5. Specfic transform as linear or non-linear to line 32 in ComputePriors.sh
-  3. Execute ./ComputePriors.sh

 ### Main functions